nick-prendergast/test-assignment-financing-v1.7/README.md

 Of all purchasers eligible for financing, select the one with the lowest financing rate.
 This will be the `Purchaser` that finances the invoice.

+### Reporting specification

+Reporting should contain a record for each unique Purchaser/Creditor pair that participated in the latest
+financing: if the Purchaser financed any invoices of this Creditor in this financing round, there should be one record for this Purchaser/Creditor.
+If the Purchaser didn't finance any invoices of this Creditor, there should be no records for this Purchaser/Creditor.

 ### Example

 The rates are measured in bps (basis points).
 One basis point is 0,01%, or 0,0001.